Do you need help serving a Section 13 Notice?

 Check that all leaseholders are eligible to buy your freehold first

-The collective enfranchisement process is a complicated one and there are numerous conditions to fulfil before you can progress to serving a Section 13 Initial Notice under the Leasehold Reform Housing and Urban Development Act 1993.
+The collective enfranchisement process is complicated, and there are numerous conditions to fulfil before you can progress to serving a Section 13 Initial Notice under the Leasehold Reform Housing and Urban Development Act 1993.

-For example, two-thirds of the flats must be occupied by qualifying tenants and you must have long leases and more than 50% of the qualifying tenants have to want to collectively enfranchise - click on the following link for a more in-depth discussion on eligibility conditions for collective enfranchisement.
+For example, at least two-thirds of the flats in the building must be occupied by qualifying tenants, you must have long leases, and more than 50% of the qualifying tenants have to be willing to buy the freehold.

-You should also note that you have to decide on a Nominee Purchaser to represent the interests of all the participating qualifying freeholders and this is required for serving the Section 13 Notice.
+You should also note that you must decide on a Nominee Purchaser to represent the interests of all the participating qualifying freeholders, which is required for serving the Section 13 Notice.

 Collective Enfranchisement Purchase of Your Freehold, including Section 13 Notice, from SAM Conveyancing